isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    value of the ``lfc-interval`` is ``3600``.
 A value of 0 disables the LFC.

--  ``max-row-errors``: when the server loads a lease file, it is processed row by row, each row containing a single lease.
-If a row is flawed and cannot be processed correctly the server will log it, discard the row, and go on to the next row.
-This parameter can be used to set a limit on the number of such discards that may occur after which the server will abandon the effort and exit.
+-  ``max-row-errors``: specifies the number of row errors before the server stops attempting to load a lease file.
+When the server loads a lease file, it is processed row by row, each row containing a single lease.
+If a row is flawed and cannot be processed correctly the server logs it, discards the row, and goes on to the next row.
+This parameter can be used to set a limit on the number of such discards that can occur, after which the server abandons the effort and exits.
 The default value of 0 disables the limit and allows the server to process the entire file, regardless of how many rows are discarded.